5mehulhelp5/Magelearn_MultipleImageUpload/README.md

 Clean code with pagination for managing multiple stories.

+Manage meta tags for each story.

+Also, display image gallery by combining power of both Slick carousel and fancybox JS.

 #### Benefits

 Streamlined process for uploading multiple images and managing story content.